Types of Garden Water Features

 What’s the easiest way to prevent algae?

-Site in light dappled shade, keep the water running, skim debris, and do regular quick rinsed cleans.
+Site in light dappled shade, keep the water running, skim debris, and give it a quick rinse regularly.
 Avoid nutrient build-up from soil or leaves.

 Will a water feature attract frogs and other animals?